Rogério Skylab: Skylab X, "Trilogia dos Carnavais", Skylab & Tragtenberg and Skylab EP (2011–2018)

+"Trilogia do Cu" and "Trilogia do Cosmos" (2018–2023)

 On March 7, 2018, Skylab officially announced that he began work on a new studio album, entitled O Rei do Cu, released later that year on May 17.
 On a Facebook post he further elaborated that O Rei do Cu would be the first installment of a new trilogy, the "Trilogia do Cu" ("Trilogy of the Ass"); the second installment, Nas Portas do Cu, came out on January 1, 2019, and the third, Crítica da Faculdade do Cu, on December 20, 2019.

-On March 19, 2020, he uploaded to his official YouTube channel the single "À Sombra de um Horizonte" as a teaser for his album Cosmos, the first installment of a new trilogy entitled the "Trilogia do Cosmos".
-It was announced on his Facebook page on August 19 and released on October 2.
-The second installment, Os Cosmonautas, came out on December 24, 2020.
-On July 25, 2021, he uploaded to YouTube the single "Cantos de Maldoror", a teaser for the final installment of the trilogy entitled Caos e Cosmos (itself a "trilogy within a trilogy", meant to be counted as a single release).
-A second single, "As Coisas que Ficaram por Dizer", was uploaded on August 16.
-A third single, "Será que Tem?", was uploaded on September 1.
+On March 19, 2020, he uploaded to his official YouTube channel the single "À Sombra de um Horizonte" as a teaser for his album Cosmos, the first installment of a new trilogy entitled the "Trilogia do Cosmos"; it was announced on his Facebook page on August 19 and released on October 2.
+The second installment, Os Cosmonautas, which was co-written alongside Lívio Tragtenberg, came out on December 24, 2020.
+On July 25, 2021, he uploaded the single "Cantos de Maldoror", a teaser for the final installment of the trilogy entitled Caos e Cosmos (itself a "trilogy within a trilogy", meant to be counted as a single release); a second single, "As Coisas que Ficaram por Dizer", was uploaded on August 16, and a third, "Será que Tem?", on September 1.
 The first volume of Caos e Cosmos was ultimately released on October 1, 2021.
-Volume 2 came out on August 5, 2022, preceded by the single "A Gente Vai Ficar Surdo" on July 15.
-The third and final volume is currently slated for a mid-2023 release, following the single "Rua Barão de Mesquita", uploaded on February 3.
+Volume 2 came out on August 5, 2022, preceded by a demo version of "A Gente Vai Ficar Surdo" uploaded as a single on July 15, which appears on the album as a bonus track.
+The concluding third volume, which, unlike all previous albums by Skylab, is entirely instrumental, came out on September 8, 2023, following the singles "Rua Barão de Mesquita", uploaded on February 3; "Alameda Casa Branca", uploaded on May 19; and "Vala de Perus", uploaded on July 28.